Inflammatory Bowel Disease (IBD)

 - Altered Immune Function: There are a number of abnormalities in the immune system that have been identified in the inflammatory process.
 There is extensive ongoing worldwide research in this area which has led to effective new medications targeted at the altered areas of the immune pathways.

-- Stress, anxiety, and diet are often quieried by patients with IBD but these factors do not cause IBD but may play an indirect role in accentuating flares of the disease.
+- Stress, anxiety, and diet are often queried by patients with IBD but these factors do not cause IBD but may play an indirect role in accentuating flares of the disease.

 Putting this all together, in a genetically susceptible person, a triggering event (infection or other) stimulates the body’s immune system to inappropriately cause inflammation in the digestive tract.
-Bacteria and possibly food in the gut probably also have a role in continued inflammation.
-The inflammation causes damage to the intestines which responsible for the symptoms of the disease.
+Bacteria and some food in the gut also have a role in continued inflammation.
+The inflammation causes damage to the intestines, which is responsible for the symptoms of the disease.